sugarlabs/musicblocks/Debugging.md

 ## 2. Print and Comment blocks

-The *Print* block can be used to print a message while running a program.
+The *Print* block (found on the *Extras* palette) can be used to print a message while running a program.
 It is useful to determine if a section of code is being executed when expected or if a box or parameter contains an expected value.

-The *Comment* block is similar to the *Print* block, except it only prints a message when the program is being run in *Playback Slow* mode (See below).
+The *Comment* block (also found on the *Extras* palette) is similar to the *Print* block, except it only prints a message when the program is being run in *Playback Slow* mode (See below).
 Comments are also written the Browser Console.

 ## 3. Status Widget